 Every Friday at the Laughing Vixen Lounge Blog is Fear Friday.
 Fear Fridays are a celebration of all films spooky.
 Horror is a very broad genre and the Lounge loves it all.
 Each Friday you will find a review of a different film.
 These can range from Classic Horror (black and white and cheesy), Thrillers (suspense, jumps and a good mystery), outright Horror (chop chop, slash slash, die die) and anything else in between.

 So pop some popcorn, kill the lights and enjoy tonight's selection.
 And please, share your comments on the film.
 Bad or good let me now what you thought of it.
 And now, my little ghouls and dolls, the Laughing Vixen Lounge Blog is proud to present this week's film.

-Fear Friday - And Soon The Darkness
+Fear Friday - Evil Dead

 Take a look at the original trailer.

 Some trivia about the movie